Blog

 As can often be the case with photography sometimes you have to FORCE yourself to go out and shoot.
 The past few nights had just been cloudy and grey, but there was a sunset.
 Tonight was no different looking above just grey to the east grey to the west a hint of pink.
 Surely there could be no sunset with all this grey, so out with little hope.
 It paid off though with this image there was a break on the horizon.

 A slightly complex to edit image comprising four 10mm shots blended.
-Two for a small pano for the fore ground and two for the bright sky and blended together.
+Two for a small pano for the foreground and two for the bright sky and blended together.
 Thanks for looking.

 LOCH TROOL

-The idea was not to shoot the three tiered falls just up the hill from the Buchan bridge but the often more overlooked rapids and falls upstream.
+The idea was not to shoot the three tiered falls just up the hill from the Buchan bridge, but the often more overlooked rapids and falls upstream.

 One good thing about this time of year because the bracken is still low and not filled out yet means you can find areas of the Buchan Burn that are usually hidden.
 Most of these shots in previous years I have walked passed not knowing they were there.
-You could hear the water but with the bracken at shoulder height they just could not bee seen and wading through tick infested bracken is not to appealing.
+You could hear the water but with the bracken at shoulder height they just could not be seen and wading through tick infested bracken is not too appealing.

 Thanks for looking.